anthemion-org/ogle-web/README.md

 ## Design notes

-Class components versus hooks [to do]
-~ Classes can derive from PureComponent
-~ Classes require method binding

 'useCallback' makes function components difficult to read, so I am skipping that until I encounter actual performance problems.